 Here's how it works:

 Once readers have completed their set ‘reading’ we facilitate a conversation with both groups that is tailored to your specific needs.
-For example, if your organisations focus is on anti-racism, we would curate a discussion that focuses on race, racism, racial bias and racial prejudice the Books to understand
+For example, if your organisation's focus is on anti-racism, we would curate a discussion that focuses on race, racism, racial bias and racial prejudice the Books to understand more about where existing bias lies and begin to break down that bias.

 The goal of a Radical Library is to break down stereotypes, challenge prejudices, and promote dialogue and empathy among people from different walks of life, with different identities and different experiences.